AndreCostaaa/traffic_intersection_sim/Readme.md

 It was designed to be controlled by a microcontroller by UART but can also be controlled using the keyboard.
 Predefined simulations can be created aswell as custom user maps(intersections).

-This folder contains an arduino library to control this simulator in "lib arduino"
+This folder contains an arduino library to control this simulator in "./lib_arduino"

 #FR

 Cette application permet de simuler un carrefour.
-Le simulateur est contr�l� � partir d�un microcontr�leur � travers d�une communication s�rie UART.
+Le simulateur est contrôlé à partir d'un microcontrôleur à travers une communication série UART.
-L�utilisateur peut d�finir lui-m�me une simulation pr�d�finie ainsi qu�une carte/intersection.
+L'utilisateur peut définir lui-même une simulation prédéfinie ainsi qu'une carte(carrefour).

-Une librarie arduino se trouve dans le r�pertoire "lib arduino"
+Une librarie arduino se trouve dans le répertoire "./lib_arduino"